smart-edge-open/specs/doc/enhanced-platform-awareness/openness-fpga.md

 ## Overview

-The FPGA Programmable Acceleration Card plays a key role in accelerating certain types of workloads which in-turn increases the overall compute capacity of a COTS platform.
+The Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) plays a key role in accelerating certain types of workloads, which in turn increases the overall compute capacity of a commercial, off-the-shelf platform.
 FPGA benefits include:
-- Flexibility - FPGA functionality can change upon every power-up of the device.
+- Flexibility - FPGA functionality can change upon every power up of the device.
-- Acceleration - Get products to market quicker and/or increases your system performance.
+- Acceleration - Get products to market faster and increase your system performance.
-- Integration - Today’s FPGAs include on-die processors, transceiver I/O’s at 28 Gbps (or faster), RAM blocks, DSP engines, and more.
+- Integration - Modern FPGAs include on-die processors, transceiver I/Os at 28 Gbps (or faster), RAM blocks, DSP engines, and more.
 - Total Cost of Ownership (TCO) - While ASICs may cost less per unit than an equivalent FPGA, building them requires a non-recurring expense (NRE), expensive software tools, specialized design teams, and long manufacturing cycles.

-Deployment of AI/ML applications at the edge is increasing the adoption of FPGA acceleration.
-This trend of devices performing machine learning at the edge locally versus relying solely on the cloud is driven by the need to lower latency, persistent availability, lower costs and address privacy concerns.
+The deployment of AI and machine learning (ML) applications at the edge is increasing the adoption of FPGA acceleration.
+This trend of devices performing machine learning at the edge locally versus relying solely on the cloud is driven by the need to lower latency, persistent availability, lower costs, and address privacy concerns.

-This paper explains how the FPGA resource can be used on the OpenNESS platform for accelerating Network Functions and Edge application workloads.
-We use the Intel® FPGA Programmable Acceleration Card (Intel FPGA PAC) N3000 as a reference FPGA and use LTE/5G Forward Error Correction (FEC) as an example workload that accelerates the 5G or 4G L1 Base station Network function.
-The same concept and mechanism is applicable for application acceleration workloads like AI/ML on FPGA for Inference applications.
+This document explains how the FPGA resource can be used on the Open Network Edge Services Software (OpenNESS) platform for accelerating network functions and edge application workloads.
+We use the Intel® FPGA PAC N3000 as a reference FPGA and use LTE/5G Forward Error Correction (FEC) as an example workload that accelerates the 5G or 4G L1 base station network function.
+The same concept and mechanism is applicable for application acceleration workloads like AI and ML on FPGA for Inference applications.

-The Intel® FPGA Programmable Acceleration Card (Intel FPGA PAC) N3000 is a full-duplex 100 Gbps in-system re-programmable acceleration card for multi-workload networking application acceleration.
-It has the right memory mixture designed for network functions, with integrated network interface card (NIC) in a small form factor that enables high throughput, low latency, low-power/bit for custom networking pipeline.
+The Intel® FPGA PAC N3000 is a full-duplex, 100 Gbps in-system, re-programmable acceleration card for multi-workload networking application acceleration.
+It has an optimal memory mixture designed for network functions, with an integrated network interface card (NIC) in a small form factor that enables high throughput, low latency, and low power per bit for a custom networking pipeline.

-FlexRAN is a reference Layer 1 pipeline of 4G eNb and 5G gNb on Intel architecture.
-The FlexRAN reference pipeline consists of L1 pipeline, optimized L1 processing modules, BBU pooling framework, Cloud and Cloud native deployment support and accelerator support for hardware offload.
-Intel® PAC N3000 card is used by FlexRAN to offload FEC (Forward Error Correction) for 4G and 5G and IO for Fronthaul/Midhaul.
+FlexRAN is a reference layer 1 pipeline of 4G eNb and 5G gNb on Intel® architecture.
+The FlexRAN reference pipeline consists of an L1 pipeline, optimized L1 processing modules, BBU pooling framework, cloud and cloud-native deployment support, and accelerator support for hardware offload.
+Intel® FPGA PAC N3000 card is used by FlexRAN to offload FEC (Forward Error Correction) for 4G and 5G as well as IO for fronthaul and midhaul.

-## Intel PAC N3000 FlexRAN host interface overview
+## Intel(R) FPGA PAC N3000 FlexRAN host interface overview
-The PAC N3000 card used in the FlexRAN solution exposes the following physical functions to the CPU host.
+The Intel® FPGA PAC N3000 card used in the FlexRAN solution exposes the following physical functions to the CPU host:
-- 2x25G Ethernet interface that can be used for Fronthaul or Midhaul
+- 2x25G Ethernet\* interface that can be used for Fronthaul or Midhaul
-- One FEC Interface that can be used of 4G or 5G FEC acceleration
+- One FEC interface that can be used of 4G or 5G FEC acceleration
-  - The LTE FEC IP components have Turbo Encoder / Turbo decoder and rate matching / de-matching
+  - The LTE FEC IP components have turbo encoder/turbo decoder and rate matching/de-matching
-  - The 5GNR FEC IP components have Low-density parity-check (LDPC) Encoder / LDPC Decoder, rate matching / de-matching, UL HARQ combining
+  - The 5GNR FEC IP components have low-density parity-check (LDPC) Encoder / LDPC Decoder, rate matching/de-matching, and UL HARQ combining
-- Interface for managing and updating the FPGA Image – Remote system Update (RSU).
+- Interface for managing and updating the FPGA Image – Remote System Update (RSU).

 ![PAC N3000 Host interface overview](fpga-images/openness-fpga1.png)

 _Figure - PAC N3000 Host interface_

-## Intel PAC N3000 Orchestration and deployment with Kubernetes for FlexRAN
+## Intel(R) FPGA PAC N3000 orchestration and deployment with Kubernetes\* for FlexRAN
-FlexRAN is the network function that implements the FEC and is a low latency network function.
-FlexRAN uses both the FEC and Ethernet resources from the FPGA using POD resource allocation and the Kubernetes device plugin framework.
+FlexRAN is a low-latency network function that implements the FEC.
+FlexRAN uses both FEC and Ethernet resources from the FPGA using POD resource allocation and the Kubernetes\* device plugin framework.
 Kubernetes provides a device plugin framework that is used to advertise system hardware resources to the Kubelet.
-Instead of customizing the code for Kubernetes itself, vendors can implement a device plugin that can be deployed either manually or as a DaemonSet.
-The targeted devices include GPUs, high-performance NICs, FPGAs, InfiniBand adapters, and other similar computing resources that may require vendor specific initialization and setup.
+Instead of customizing the code for Kubernetes (K8s) itself, vendors can implement a device plugin that can be deployed either manually or as a DaemonSet.
+The targeted devices include GPUs, high-performance NICs, FPGAs, InfiniBand\* adapters, and other similar computing resources that may require vendor-specific initialization and setup.

 ![Intel PAC N3000 Orchestration and deployment with OpenNESS Network Edge for FlexRAN](fpga-images/openness-fpga2.png)

 _Figure - Intel PAC N3000 Orchestration and deployment with OpenNESS Network Edge for FlexRAN_

-## Intel PAC N3000 remote system update flow in OpenNESS Network edge Kubernetes
+## Intel(R) FPGA PAC N3000 remote system update flow in OpenNESS Network edge Kubernetes
-Remote System Update (RSU) of the FPGA is enabled through Open Programmable Acceleration Engine (OPAE).
-The OPAE package consists of a kernel driver and user space FPGA utils package that enables programming of the FPGA.
-OpenNESS automates the process of deploying the OPAE stack as a Kubernetes POD that detects the FPGA and programs it.
-There is a separate FPGA Configuration POD which is deployed as a Kubernetes job which configures the FPGA resources such as Virtual Functions and queues.
+A Remote System Update (RSU) of the FPGA is enabled through the Open Programmable Acceleration Engine (OPAE).
+The OPAE package consists of a kernel driver and a userspace FPGA utils package that enables programming of the FPGA.
+OpenNESS automates the process of deploying the OPAE stack as a Kubernetes POD, which detects the FPGA and programs it.
+There is a separate FPGA Configuration POD deployed as a Kubernetes job that configures FPGA resources such as virtual functions and queues.

 ![OpenNESS Network Edge Intel PAC N3000 RSU and resource allocation](fpga-images/openness-fpga3.png)

-_Figure - OpenNESS Network Edge Intel PAC N3000 RSU and resource allocation_
+_Figure - OpenNESS Network Edge Intel® FPGA PAC N3000 RSU and resource allocation_

-## Using FPGA on OpenNESS - Details
+## Using an FPGA on OpenNESS

-Further sections provide instructions on how to use all three FPGA features - Programming, Configuration and accessing from application on OpenNESS Network Edge.
+Further sections provide instructions on how to use all three FPGA features: programming, configuration, and accessing from an application on the OpenNESS Network Edge.

-When the PAC N3000 FPGA is programmed with a vRAN 5G FPGA image it exposes the Single Root I/O Virtualization (SRIOV) Virtual Function (VF) devices which can be used to accelerate the FEC in the vRAN workload.
-In order to take advantage of this functionality for a Cloud Native deployment the PF (Physical Function) of the device must be bound to DPDK IGB_UIO user-space driver in order to create a number of VFs (Virtual Functions).
-Once the VFs are created they must also be bound to a DPDK user-space driver in order to allocate them to specific K8s pods running the vRAN workload.
+When the Intel® FPGA PAC N3000 is programmed with a vRAN 5G image, it exposes the Single Root I/O Virtualization (SRIOV) Virtual Function (VF) devices which can be used to accelerate the FEC in the vRAN workload.
+To take advantage of this functionality for a cloud-native deployment, the PF (Physical Function) of the device must be bound to the DPDK IGB_UIO userspace driver to create several VFs (Virtual Functions).
+Once the VFs are created, they must also be bound to a DPDK userspace driver to allocate them to specific K8s pods running the vRAN workload.

-The full pipeline of preparing the device for a workload deployment and deploying the workload can be divided into following stages/sub-features:
+The full pipeline of preparing the device for workload deployment and deploying the workload can be divided into the following stages (subfeatures):

-- Programming the FPGA with RTL factory and user images - Feature installation via Ansible automation and  K8s kubectl plugin provided to use the feature.
+- Programming the FPGA with RTL factory and user images: feature installation via Ansible\* automation and a K8s kubectl plugin are provided to use the feature.
-- Enabling SRIOV, binding devices to appropriate drivers and creation of VFs - Delivered as part of the Edge Node's Ansible automation.
+- Enabling SRIOV, binding devices to appropriate drivers, and the creation of VFs: delivered as part of the Edge Nodes Ansible automation.
-- Queue configuration of FPGAs PF/VFs with an aid of DPDK Baseband Device (BBDEV) config utility - Docker image creation delivered as part of the Edge Nodes's Ansible automation (Dependency on the config utility from FlexRAN package) - the images being pushed to local docker registry, Sample pod/job deployment via Helm charts.
+- Queue configuration of FPGAs PF/VFs with an aid of DPDK Baseband Device (BBDEV) config utility: Docker\* image creation delivered as part of the Edge Nodes Ansible automation (dependency on the config utility from the FlexRAN package).
+The images being pushed to a local Docker registry, sample pod (job) deployment via Helm charts.
-- Enabling orchestration/allocation of the devices (VFs) to non-root pods requesting the devices - leveraging the support of FPGA SRIOV VFs from K8s SRIOV Device Plugin.
-K8s Plugin deployment delivered as part of Edge Controller's Ansible automation.
+- Enabling orchestration and allocation of the devices (VFs) to non-root pods requesting the devices: leveraging the support of FPGA SRIOV VFs from K8s SRIOV Device Plugin.
+K8s plugin deployment is delivered as part of the Edge Controller's Ansible automation.
-- Simple sample BBDEV application to validate the pipeline (ie. SRIOV creation - Queue configuration - Device orchestration - Pod deployment) - Script delivery and instructions to build Docker image for sample application delivered as part of Edge Apps package.
+- Simple sample BBDEV application to validate the pipeline (i.e., SRIOV creation - Queue configuration - Device orchestration - Pod deployment): Script delivery and instructions to build Docker image for sample application delivered as part of Edge Apps package.

-It is assumed that the FPGA is always used with OpenNESS Network Edge, paired with Multus plugin (Multus CNI is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.) to enable the workload pod with a default K8s network interface.
+It is assumed that the FPGA is always used with the OpenNESS Network Edge, paired with the Multus\* plugin to enable the workload pod with a default K8s network interface.
+The Multus CNI is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.

 ### FPGA (FEC) Ansible installation for OpenNESS Network Edge
-To run the OpenNESS package with FPGA (FEC) functionality the feature needs to be enabled on both Edge Controller and Edge Node.
+To run the OpenNESS package with FPGA (FEC) functionality, the feature needs to be enabled on both Edge Controller and Edge Node.

 #### OpenNESS Experience Kit

-To enable from OEK, change variable `ne_opae_fpga_enable` in `group_vars/all/10-default.yml` to `true`:
+To enable FPGA support from OEK, change the variable `ne_opae_fpga_enable` in `group_vars/all/10-default.yml` to `true`:
 ```yaml
 # group_vars/all/10-default.yml
 ne_opae_fpga_enable: true
 ```

-Additionally SRIOV must be enabled in OpenNESS:
+Additionally, SRIOV must be enabled in OpenNESS:
 ```yaml
 # group_vars/all/10-default.yml
 kubernetes_cnis: